marclarr/slidepanel/README.md

 ### Data-Slidepanel

-You can think of the `data-slidepanel` as a function that accepts 5 parameter.
+You can think of the `data-slidepanel` as a function that accepts 5 parameters.
 However, if the panel your are addressing is the "canvas", data-slidepanel accepts only that single parameter.
 As pointed out above, including data-slidepanel is a requirement.